ErnestoMoraTellez/UFOs/README.md

       // Build the table when the page loads buildTable(tableData);

-For the visualization, we crear a HTML file with 4 filters, by date, city, country and shape.
+For the visualization, we crear a HTML file with 4 filters, by date, city, country, state and shape.
 We can find the script next.
 We give the page some stile and create the tables to show the data.

     <!DOCTYPE html>